Pearson-Higher-Ed/design/c/application-header/beta/index.md

         - Divider lines in dropdown are Asphalt (#3f3f3f)
         - Cap on username is Smoke Gray (#545454)

       Typography
       : - Top level links are large labels (inverse primary)
         - Menu items are large labels (inverse secondary)

+      States
+      : - Link focus states use the default browser implementation
+        - Hovering an item in the dropdown menu will show an underline

       #### 768px – 1023px
       Username is truncated to no more than 20 characters